n3554/n3554/technical_specification/parallelism.1.general.md

 components described in this Technical Specification are declared in namespace `std::experimental::parallelism`.

+[*Note:* Once standardized, the components described by this Technical Specification are expected to be promoted to namespace `std`. -- *end note*]

 Unless otherwise specified, references to other entities described in this Technical Specification are assumed to be qualified with `std::experimental::parallelism`, and references to entities described in the